 The Cristero War isn’t fantasy literature, of course.
 It’s history.
 But let’s get back to the wizards.
 Why did Voldemort want to criminalize homeschooling?
 He wanted to indoctrinate children with the sort of “education” that would make them controllable members of his society.
 If he can dictate the curriculum in schools and force families into one method of education, the minds of the youth are under his control.

 In the series, we don’t meet any characters who are educated at home.
 From what Lupin says, the number of homeschooled students is negligible.
 So why even bother outlawing homeschooling?
 It prevents families who have their children in school from making the decision to remove them if necessary.
 Because now as parents wake up to the slow shift of ministry control over Hogwarts, they don’t have the right to pull their kids out.
 They are required to be there and truancy is punishable by law.

-Now I’m not saying that our current political administration is run by Death Eaters.
-I also don’t think homeschooling is the only way to get a good education and clearly, neither does Rowling.
+I don’t think homeschooling is the only way to get a good education and clearly, neither does Rowling.
 The plot of all her novels revolves around an excellent school run by dedicated teachers who are devoted to their subjects and their students.
 The school is beloved by it’s students and as readers, we come to love it, too.
 It’s almost as if Hogwarts itself is a main character in the story.

 So obviously Rowling doesn’t wish to vilify education outside the sphere of homeschooling.
 Not at all.
 But she is incredibly perceptive as to the dangers of certain educational ideologies and any attempt to discourage parents from educating their own children if they so desire.